MShivam/ToDo-App/README.md

 # ToDo-App
 modern android application to take notes

-- add/update/delete a note
+- add/update a note
+- swipe left to delete and undo that delete
--
+- transition and load animation

 app will be updated and refined for more features in the future :)